LaurentClaessens/lora/README.md

 ## PROBLEMS

-The backup partition (which is typically an external disk or something in the cloud) has to be mounted somewhere in your directory tree : Lora a transparent writing.
+The backup partition (which is typically an external disk or something in the cloud) has to be mounted somewhere in your directory tree : Lora needs a transparent writing.

 Thus if you do not unmount the backup partition, your user still has writing permission on the backup far after the backup to be completed.
 In particular a ransomware could encrypt your backup too.